ameingast/cryptokit/README.markdown

 [![Build Status](https://api.travis-ci.org/ameingast/cryptokit.png)](https://travis-ci.org/ameingast/CryptoKit)

-Welcome to *CryptoKit*, a framework making cryptography easier and safer on macOS and iOS.
+Welcome to *CryptoKit*, a framework making cryptography easier and safer on macOS, iOS, tvOS and watchOS.

 ## Rationale

-CryptoKit is an open source cryptographic framework designed to make cryptography operations on macOS and iOS easier and safer.
+CryptoKit is an open source cryptographic framework designed to make cryptography operations on easier and safer.

-Encryption and digest calculation using the core macOS/iOS frameworks is everything but trivial.
+Encryption and digest calculation using the core Foundation frameworks is everything but trivial.
 CommonCrypto is notoriously low-level, inconvenient to use from Swift and Objective-C and its error handling is ambiguous.

 Cryptography is easy to get wrong.
 Chosing the correct cipher, composing cryptographic operations in a correct manner